tttapa/Arduino-KVComm/README.md

 This is a library to write key-value data into a dictionary-like data structure, in order to communicate between Arduinos, or between an Arduino and a computer.

+Packet framing and cyclic redundancy checks are used for error-free transmission of the data.

 The library can be used in the Arduino IDE and as a C++ library for your computer.